-France has first class medical care, with modern hospitals furnished with the latest equipment and technology; in fact the World Health Organisation states that France outranks all other countries for its healthcare system, and they come high on the list of healthcare spend to maintain this.
-Contributions towards the healthcare system in France are made to the French social security system by French employers, employees and the self-employed, and in turn, many of these contributions go towards public healthcare, which can be accessed by every legal resident of France – provided that they are registered with the basic French State health system.
+To maintain this excellence, France also comes high on the list of healthcare spending.
+Contributions towards the healthcare system in France are made to the French social security system by French employers, employees and the self-employed.
+In turn, many of these contributions go towards public healthcare.
+Every legal resident of France can access this – provided that they have registered with the basic state healthcare in France.

 Before you go

 One of the first things on your list of things to do when you arrive in France is research the name of your nearest hospital, the name of your doctor and the best time to make an appointment at your surgery.
 This is unlikely to work exactly the same way that you are used to at home, so researching your options is of utmost priority.
-Once you have done so, you will usually find it fairly easy to obtain an appointment and most of the smaller villages will have at least one resident GP.
+Once you have done so, you will usually find it fairly easy to obtain an appointment.
+Most of the smaller villages will have at least one resident médecin traitant.

 The healthcare system in France is unlikely to work exactly the way you are used to at home, so researching your options is of utmost priority.

-It is always a good idea to ensure that your home has a fully stocked First Aid kit, with all the basics and emergency treatment equipment such as bandages, gauze and saline solution – as well as a list of all allergies of family members, emergency numbers, insurance details and family contract details.
+It is always a good idea to ensure that your home has a fully stocked First Aid kit.
+Include all the basics and emergency treatment equipment such as bandages, gauze and saline solution, as well as a list of all allergies of family members, emergency numbers, insurance details and family contract details.

 Are you entitled to French healthcare?